Homological mirror symmetry for the quartic surface: Computations in Fukaya categories

 On the other hand, $\phigr^d(L^\br)$ is isomorphic in $D^b\Fuk(M)$ to $(T_{L_1^\br} \dots T_{L_m^\br})^d(L^\br)$.
 Lemma \ref{th:twist-generators} says that $L^\br$ lies in the subcategory of $D^\pi\Fuk(M)$ split-generated by the $L_k^\br$; by construction of that category, this implies that these objects are split-generators.

 \begin{remark} In Lemma \ref{th:negative-exact}, one can replace the negativity of $\phigr$ by the following slightly weaker assumption.
 There is a closed subset $\Sigma \subset X$ which is a finite union of real submanifolds of dimension $<n$, which admits arbitrarily small open neighbourhoods $W$ satisfying $\phi(W) = W$, and such that $\phigr$ is negative on $X \setminus W$.
-The reason is that by a generic perturbation, one can make $\Lambda$ disjoint from $\Sigma$.
-Then it is disjoint from a sufficiently small $W$, and the same will hold for all iterates $\phi^d(\Lambda)$, so that the breakdown of negativity on $\Sigma$ can be disregarded. \end{remark}
+In that situation, a generic perturbation $L'$ will be disjoint from $\Sigma$.
+It is then also disjoint from a sufficiently small $W$, and the same will hold for all $\phi^d(L')$, so that the breakdown of negativity on $\Sigma$ can be disregarded. \end{remark}